rtic-rs/rtic/book/en/src/by-example.md

 The following are examples of RTFM being used in real world projects.

+### RTFM V0.4.2

-- [etrombly/sandbox](https://github.com/etrombly/sandbox/tree/4f5a230920ad815c0cfbc0e0ae5e39718d3f58fa).
+- [etrombly/sandbox](https://github.com/etrombly/sandbox/tree/41d423bcdd0d8e42fd46b79771400a8ca349af55).
 A hardware zen garden that draws patterns in sand.
 Patterns are sent over serial using G-code.